UCL/RCPSTrainingMaterials/HPCandHTCusingLegion/2_intro_to_shell.md

 ```

 1. Interpreter definition line.
-2. Definition of the loop in which the variable "i" will take the values "first", "second" and "third" in that order.
+2. Definition of the loop in which the variable `i` will take the values "first", "second" and "third" in that order.
 3. Start the loop iteration definition.
-4. Print the string contained by "i" and the string iteration, separated by a space.
+4. Print the string contained by `i` and the string iteration, separated by a space.
 5. End the loop definition.
 6. Print some useful information to the screen.